TristenHarr/MyPyBuilder/README.rst

 Coding The Logic
 --------
+**IMPORTANT: IF YOU WRITE LOGIC, THEN GO BACK AND EDIT THE GUI IN THE GUI BUILDER AND SAVE IT, THE LOGIC WILL BE OVERWRITTEN.
+(An attemped fix for this is in the works)**

 **For this section we will be working with a Project titled Demo**

 **This Section is likely the most important section in the entire document.**